-The Mountain School, located in Vershire, Vermont, offers its students a unique experience: the students live at the school for one semester and take regular classes while learning about environmental science and history outside in nature.
+The Mountain School, located in Vershire, Vermont, offers its students a unique experience: students live at the school for one semester and take regular classes while learning about environmental science and history outside in nature.

 The environmental science course allowed students to discuss theories and experiments in the lab before searching the campus for real-life evidence of the concepts they just learned.